 Astronomers determined the viscosity of a gas in a cluster of Coma galaxies.
 It flows like honey!

-Astronomers investigated the properties of a gas on a spatial scale comparable to a typical distance,
+Astronomers have studied the properties of gas on spatial scales comparable to typical distances,

-which particles pass between collisions with each other.
-These data helped them to determine the viscosity of the hot gas in the cluster - resistance to the movement of gas lumps relative to each other.
+which particles travel between collisions with each other.
+This data helped them determine the viscosity of the hot gas in the cluster - the resistance to the movement of lumps of gas relative to each other.

-It is known that hot gas in Coma containsabout six times the mass than all the combined galaxies in the cluster.
-Despite its abundance, the density of hot gas, as shown by radio observations, is so small that particles do not very often interact with each other.
+It is known that the hot gas in Coma containsabout six times the mass of all the combined galaxies in the cluster.
+Despite its abundance, the density of the hot gas, as radio observations have shown, is so low that the particles do not interact with each other very often.

 Such a hot low-density gas cannot be studied in a laboratory on Earth, and therefore scientists must rely on natural space laboratories, such as clusters of galaxies.